nullObjectPtr/hovelhouse-cloudkit/README.md

 In order to run example 7 - Key Value Storage - make sure that you enable Key Value Storage in the build settings.
 It is not enabled by default.

 ## Building

-### iOS and TVOS
+### Required Build Settings - iOS
-Before you build you want to make sure you have set a good bundle identifier in Unity settings.
-Once you get to the step where you add the CloudKit capability, xcode will automatically generate a container identifier you **cannot** delete.
-Having set the bundle identifier you want now will save you the pain of having your cloudkit dashboard junked up with a bunch of test container id's.
-You can read more about containers here: https://developer.apple.com/library/archive/documentation/DataManagement/Conceptual/CloudKitQuickStart/EnablingiCloudandConfiguringCloudKit/EnablingiCloudandConfiguringCloudKit.html

- * The plugin adds the appropriate CloudKit entitlements as a post process build step.
+There are a few required build settings.
+Open "Player Settings -> Other Settings" and enter or set the following fields in the inspector:

+Set *Target Minimum IOS Version" to  11
+Set your "Signing Team ID" - this value is used by the MacOS post process build script to do codesigning from the command-line

+Recommended:
+It's also recommended that you set your bundle identifier, as your apps default container id is derived from this value.

+### Plugin Settings
+The plugin will create a config asset with various settings.
+These settings are used by the Post Process Build script to add the appropriate settings to the XCode project (if building for iOS or TVOS) or the Standalone Binary (if building for MacOS)

  ** By default, key-value storage and iCloud Documents are disabled.
  ** The default container is automatically added, but can be disabled ** You can add custom containers here
  ** If you have your own post process build scripts, and this conflicts with that, you can disable this step by unchecking the "Enable Post Process Build" checkbox.

 ### MacOS
-* To build to macOS follow the instructions at http://www.hovelhouse.com/building_for_macos.html
+* To build to macOS please follow the instructions at http://www.hovelhouse.com/building_for_macos.html

 # Known Issues
-* Again, some of the API isn't yet covered
+* Some of the API isn't yet covered
-* CloudKit Notifications are not working on TVOS
 * When Key-Value-Storage is enabled, some versions of Unity will cause Unity Cloud Build to fail with an error message about the entitlements not matching the provisions profile.
 The cause of this is currently unknown, as the entitlements are the same in all build versions.

 # FAQ